PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

    ]

 The first profile in the list that is actually available on the device is selected.
-If none of them is available, WirePlumber falls back to picking the highest priority profile as usual.
+If none of them is available, WirePlumber falls back to the ranking described above.

 .. note::